SAW Teaching

 SAW exists in the spirit of DIY.
 There's still very much a sense of ‘make do’.
 We hope to work with people who have that ‘get things done’ ethos, the kind of people who don’t mind having to shoo a bee out of the room every once in a while, or resolve their shaky internet connection.

 Our students often come to comics through the underground and alternative comics scene of the last decade.
 They’re reading contemporary artists like Alison Bechdel, Art Spiegelman, Jillian Tamaki… We offer classes that delve into the mechanics of these kinds of stories.
-Over the last 10 years we’ve hosted guest artists in person and online, including Aidan Koch, Leslie Stein, Carol Tyler, Gabrielle Bell, and John Porcellino, MariNaomi, Laura Gao, Austin Kleon, Jamar Nicholas, Sophie Yanow and Sam Alden.
-Our most recent in person visiting artists included Andi Santagata, Casey Nowak and Mel Gillman.
+Over the last 10 years we’ve hosted guest artists in person and online, including Aidan Koch, Leslie Stein, Carol Tyler, Gabrielle Bell, and John Porcellino, MariNaomi, Laura Gao, Austin Kleon, Jamar Nicholas, Sophie Yanow, and Sam Alden.
+Our most recent in-person visiting artists included Andi Santagata, Casey Nowak, and Mel Gillman.

 We’re looking for people who came to comics for love.
 Who know there is no fame or glory here.
 There is only the quiet, joyous moment of a satisfying line.